natcl/node-red-contrib-yaml/README.md

-# node-red-contrib-template
+# node-red-contrib-yaml

-A template you can fork to quickly start working on a Node-RED node.
+A Node-RED node to convert to/from YAML.
+Works the same way as the built-in json node.